idea-fasoc/OpenFASOC/docs/source/getting-started.rst

 4. To view results after the full run (including simulations), go to `/<path_to_OpenFASOC>/openfasoc/generators/temp-sense/simulations/run/` where you can find the directory for the type of inverter-header combination in which you can find the simulation log files along with the spice netlists for various temperature calibrations.

-**Note** Files will be generated with root privileges.
+**Note** In this case, files are be generated with root privileges.
 So, while cleaning the run, use `sudo` to have a complete clean.